tc39/proposal-source-phase-imports/README.md

 ### Other Module Types

 Any other host-defined module types may define their own host module sources.
-If a given module does not define a source representation for it's source, importing it with a "source" phase target fails.
+If a given module does not define a source representation for it's source, importing it with a "source" phase target fails with a `ReferenceError` at link time.

+Host-defined module sources must include `%AbstractModuleSourcePrototype%` in their prototype chain and support the `[[ModuleSourceRecord]]` internal slot containing the `@@toStringTag` brand check and underlying source host data.

 ## Security Benefits